Personal

 Fraud Prevention Tips and Reporting

 Veridian takes your account safety seriously.
-We will never call you and ask for sensitive information over the phone or have you click a link on a text message.
+We will never ask call you to ask for sensitive information, like your online banking username and password, account number or social security number.
+We will also never ask you to click a link to log into your account or request personal information.
 We encourage you to enable two-factor authentication for online banking, where you’ll receive a text message or email to prove you’re the owner when you log in.

 I may be a victim of fraud Fraud Prevention Information